 But when you look at their returns, you may want to ask yourself why anyone—other than their investors—care.

-As you can see from the following graph, the average return of hedge funds over the past 18 years has greatly lagged a portfolio of 60% global stocks and 40% U.S. bonds.
+The average return of hedge funds over the past 19 years has greatly lagged a portfolio of 60% global stocks and 40% U.S. bonds.

 The Top 5 Hedge Fund Managers